-MM15 Reasoned Justification para 4.4.31a 4.4.31a The provision of ancillary uses as referred to in Policy E3(7) within employment areas can serve to enhance the function and attraction of these sites to businesses and their employees and reduce the need for staff to travel to alternative facilities away from the workplace.
+MM15 Reasoned Justification para 4.4.31a enhance the function and attra for staff to travel to alternative either as new buildings, by me part of an existing B1, B2 or B a The provision of ancillary uses as referred to in Policy E3(7) within employment areas can serve to enhance the function and attraction of these sites to businesses and their employees and reduce the need for staff to travel to alternative facilities away from the workplace.
 Such uses may be provided on site either as new buildings, by means of expansion of an existing B1, B2 or B8 use or as redevelopment of part of an existing B1, B2 or B8 use.
 Examples of ancillary uses considered appropriate on a Strategic or Locally Significant Employment site that would be supported include small local shops, gymnasia, creches and canteens.
-Policy E 4: Surrey Res earch Park MM16 Policy para (1) described in policy A26, will be design and innovation activities (b) and (c) of the Town and Co complementary to the activities Research Park shown on the Policies N protected for business use comprising s, in any science, including social science untry Planning (use Classes) Order 198 of the University of Surrey.
-Development general office use B1(a) that does not supported. offices, research, development, æ, falling within Use Classes B1 (a), 37 (as amended) , that is ent in accordance with the above will MM16 Monitoring Indicators Indicator Total amount of appropriate additional B class floorspace permitted and completed on the site, comprising offices, research, development, design and innovation activities which is complementary to the activities of the University of Surrey Target Approx. 30,000 sq m B1a, b and c over the plan period that is complementary to the activities of the University of Surrey (100% of development) Data source Planning applications and appeals and building completions data
+Policy E 4: Surrey Res earch Park MM16 Policy para (1) described in policy A26, will be design and innovation activitie (b) and (c) of the Town and Co complementary to the activities Research Park shown on the Policies Ne protected for business use comprising es, in any science, including social science buntry Planning (use Classes) Order 198 s of the University of Surrey.
+Development r general office use B1(a) that does not esupported. offices, research, development, :e, falling within Use Classes B1 (a), 37 (as amended) , that is ent in accordance with the above will MM16 Monitoring Indicators Indicator Total amount of appropriate additional B class floorspace permitted and completed on the site, comprising offices, research, development, design and innovation activities which is complementary to the activities of the University of Surrey TargetApprox.
+30,000 sq m B1a, b and cover the plan period that iscomplementary to the activities ofthe University of Surrey(100% ofdevelopment) Data source Planning applications and appeals and building completions data